Frontdesk@innatedentalsolutions.com

 Dental implants serve as a long-term solution if you need a tooth replacement.
 The dentist inserts a small rod into your jawbone while an abutment and crown sit on top to mimic your natural teeth.
 This guide focuses on what it means to have zirconia dental implants vs. titanium implants since dentists use both materials during this procedure.
+Ceramic implants, particularly zirconia, offer increased biocompatibility, aesthetic advantages, and reduced inflammation, making them a favorable choice for patients seeking non-metal options in dental implantology.

 Explore some of the key differences between each implant material as well as their pros and cons below.

 While titanium implants have been in use for several decades, zirconia implants are now becoming more popular after receiving approval from the FDA.
 One of the biggest talking points when discussing zirconia dental implants vs. titanium is the biocompatibility of each one for various patients.
 Titanium might be a suitable choice for many patients, but those with rare metal allergies will need an alternative option.
+Zirconium dental implants are known for their biocompatibility and tissue-friendly properties, making them an excellent choice for patients with metal sensitivities.

 Zirconia derives from the metal zirconium.
 When you combine this element with oxygen, it forms a ceramic material called zirconium dioxide, which is what dentists use for implants.
 This metal-free option for dental implants has several benefits for patients who might have sensitivity or allergic reactions to titanium implants.